wultra/sike-java/README.md

 ## License

-SIKE Java is licensed using [GNU AGPLv3](https://github.com/wultra/sike-java/blob/develop/LICENSE) license.
+SIKE for Java is currently licensed using [GNU AGPLv3](https://github.com/wultra/sike-java/blob/develop/LICENSE) license.
+We may change the license in the future to a less restrictive one.
 Please consult us at [hello@wultra.com](mailto:hello@wultra.com) for the software use.

+Oracle and Java are registered trademarks of Oracle and/or its affiliates.
+Other names may be trademarks of their respective owners.